• 1-3 Days Delivery

 If the cause of rising damp is down to external ground bridging the DPC, then the first step is to reduce the height of the soil/ground, to prevent the issue from happening again.

-To read more about rising damp, its causes and what to do after DPC cream installation, click to read our rising damp guide here.
+To read more about rising damp, its causes and what to do after DPC cream installation, click to read our rising damp guide.

 Protecting chimneys from water damage

-Chimneys are particularly vulnerable to water damage and structural issues as result of constant exposure to the elements, including extremely wet weather, wind and cold snaps.
-Fixing chimney problems can be a hard and time consuming job, so it’s important to protect your chimney from potential water and structural damage as soon as possible.
+Chimneys are particularly vulnerable to water damage and structural issues as a result of constant exposure to the elements.
+This includes extremely wet weather, wind and cold snaps.
+Fixing chimney problems can be a hard and time-consuming job, so it’s important to protect your chimney from potential water and structural damage as soon as possible.

-Many issues are harder to spot on chimneys, and are usually not noticed until they’ve become serious problems.
-Here’s just some of the signs you should look out for:
+Many issues are harder to spot on chimneys and are usually not noticed until they’ve become serious problems.
+Here are some of the signs you should look out for:

 These symptoms can be the result of:

-- Freeze-thaw, which is when water is absorbed into the chimney brickwork then freezes and thaws.
-This creates cracks and weakens the conditions of the bricks.
+• Freeze-thaw, which is when water is absorbed into the chimney brickwork then freezes and thaws.
+This creates cracks and weakens the condition of the bricks.

-Most chimney issues can be resolved using masonry waterproofing cream, if the mortar is in good condition and has no cracks or voids for ingress to track through.
-Microshield Ultra Masonry Waterproofing Cream creates an impenetrable barrier by lining the masonry pores with silicone.
-This protects against water damage, whilst allowing water vapour to escape and all without affecting the appearance of the brickwork.
+Most chimney issues can be resolved using masonry waterproofing cream if the mortar is in good condition and has no cracks or voids for ingress to track through.
+MicroShield Ultra Masonry Waterproofing Cream creates an impenetrable barrier by lining the masonry pores with silicone.
+This protects against water damage, whilst allowing water vapour to escape without affecting the appearance of the brickwork.

 Waterproofing external walls